jakeyoos/documents/07_dimension_groups.md

 Dimension groups allow you to create multiple time-based dimensions at the same time, based on a time column in your database.
 Currently, there are no other use of dimension groups.

-It is possible to create individual time-based dimensions, though the normal pattern in Looker is to use a dimension group.<br /><br />
+It is possible to create individual time-based dimensions, but the normal pattern in Looker is to use a dimension group.<br /><br />